Hooks Reference

 Use exit status, stdout, and stderr to convey results:

-UserPromptSubmitandSessionStart, where stdout is appended to the context. - Exit code 2 β Blocking error.
-Stderr is handled automatically based on the event.
+UserPromptSubmitandSessionStart, where stdout is appended to the context. - Exit code 2 – Blocking error.
+Message source priority: stdout (JSON

 | Event | Effect |